 From the Current Issue

 Although European commercial and residential real estate remains attractive, risks are rising.
-Purchase prices across all asset classes are high, yields are low and investors continue to feel high investment pressure.

 Among the many consequences of the GFC was an overriding yearning among LPs for more control.
 This desire permeated many facets of their investment portfolios, prompting some deep discussions about risk, reliance on advice and the true value of active management.